The Complete Do-it-yourself Guide to Addressing Common Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+There are a few important tools, such as a plunger, adjustable wrench, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?